How to Blow Out a Sprinkler System

 Winterizing Sprinkler Systems

-You may already know you need to winterize a pump before freezing temperatures arrive each year.
-But, did you know that using an air compressor is one of the easiest ways to winterize sprinklers?
+You may already know that you need to winterize a pump before freezing temperatures arrive each year.
+But did you know that using an air compressor is one of the easiest ways to winterize sprinklers?

-In this article, you'll learn the ins and outs of winterizing and blowing out your sprinkler system with an air compressor.
+In this article, you'll learn the basics of sprinkler winterization and blowing out your sprinkler system with an air compressor.

 The Dangers of Not Winterizing a Water Pump

-If any water pump or piping sits above the frost line, all the water in the line is susceptible to freezing, thawing, and potentially cracking the pump, casing, or piping, which is a costly thing to repair, especially with a lawn irrigation system.
+If any water pump or piping sits above the frost line, all the water in the line is susceptible to freezing, thawing, and potentially cracking the pump, casing, or piping.
+This is costly to repair, especially with a lawn irrigation system.
 To minimize the risk of damage, a water pump system must be adequately winterized to remove excess water and moisture from the lines before freezing can occur.

-To put this in perspective, a small leak in a sprinkler line can contribute hundreds of dollars added to the water bill in a single month.
+To put this in perspective, a small leak in a sprinkler line can add hundreds of dollars to your water bill in a single month.
 The best way to prevent this is to properly protect your water lines by blowing them out every season before winter.
 A badly damaged sprinkler system may need to be replaced and reinstalled, which carries a price tag in the thousands of dollars.

 Ways to Winterize an Irrigation System